Student Conduct Process

 Responses to Alleged Violations of College Policy

 Any member of the Carleton College community may file a complaint.
 Incident reports are sent and complaints made to the Dean of Students Office or the appropriate office within Student Life.
-For issues of student-to-student sexual misconduct, a complaint should be filed with the Complaint Process Coordinator.
-As part of the investigation the staff member determines whether the alleged violation is an act of academic honesty and personal integrity, sexual misconduct, or a social misconduct.
+As part of the investigation the staff member determines whether the alleged violation is an act of academic honesty and personal integrity, sexual misconduct, or social misconduct.

 The system of response to allegations of student misconduct is an educational one.
 The very nature of a residential college creates opportunities and challenges for young adults living in community, some for the first time.
 It is not unusual for young adults in this situation to, on occasion, exercise poor judgments, act insensitively or without thinking, or engage in inappropriate behaviors.
 Consequently, many minor incidents (e.g., excessive noise, roommate conflicts) are handled informally through conflict resolution, mediation, or simple agreements that the parties involved will cease and desist a certain conduct.
 Many minor incidents are resolved with the assistance of peer counselors or Student Life staff.
 Such cases usually do not result in official disciplinary records or sanctions, but may be introduced at a later date if patterns of unacceptable behavior emerge.